When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 Why do rubber bands on braces hurt so much?

-Rubber bands on braces can hurt so much due to the additional pressure they put on your teeth and jaw to move your teeth in a certain position.
+The main cause why your rubber bands on braces hurt so much is the additional pressure applied by rubber bands on your teeth and jaw in order to shift your teeth into a specific position.

 A rubber band puts a force on the tooth.
 Because of the force, you feel pressure on your teeth.
-Moreover, the pressure is also provided to the bone that holds the tooth.
-As a result, a chemical reaction occurs inside the structure of the bone.
+Moreover, the pressure is also transmitted to the bone that supports your tooth.
+As a result, chemical reactions and structural changes occur inside the bone.

 During the mechanism, some chemicals (e. g. prostaglandins) get released at the site of pressure.
 These chemicals cause pain and discomfort.